 Some relationships are worth fighting for; others are better off broken.
 How do you know if your relationship is worth fighting for?
 These seven tips will help you see your relationship more clearly and decide if it’s worth the time and energy it’ll take to rebuild your love.
 I also included three stages of love, so you can see what stage you may be in.

-“I know that love changes and there are different phases of love,” says Toni on How Love Changes Over Time.
+“I know that love changes and there are different phases of love,” says Toni on When You Don’t Feel Physically Attracted to Your Husband.
 “But how do you know if you’re in a normal slump or if your relationship is over?
 My wife is changing, going through some emotional stuff that is making her withdraw and pull away from me.
 Part of me thinks this is a normal stage of our marriage, but part of me wonders if things will ever be the same.
 So how do you know if a relationship is worth fighting for?”

 Here’s one of the best ways to know if you should fight to save your relationship: you’ve done a “reality check” on your marriage.
 You know the difference between fairy tale love and true love.
 And, you know your own self.
 Below are some of the most common deceptions and myths about relationships, to help you see whether or not fighting for your relationship or throwing in the towel is the best route to go…

 If your spouse is emotionally or physically difficult to reach, you may feel anxious or afraid.
 You might be worried that your relationship has changed or that he doesn’t love you anymore.
 While you’re struggling to decide if your relationship is worth fighting for, remember that all love relationships go through periods of distance and closeness, disconnection and attachment.